tlokeshkumar/tlokeshkumar.github.io/_posts/2020-06-14-content-filtering-recommender-systems.md

 layout: post
 title: "Understanding Recommender Systems: Content-Based Filtering"
 author: Lokesh Kumar
-date: '2020-06-11 15:02:00'
+date: '2020-06-14 21:00:00'
 category: 'Machine-Learning'
-summary: Recommender Systems are used extensively in industry for thousands of different services from eCommerce giants like Amazon and Flipkart, music recommendation in Spotify, video recommendations in YouTube, movie recommendations by Netflix, etc. For any ML enthusiast, it's a must know.
+summary: Recommender Systems are used extensively in industry for thousands of different services from product recommendation for giants like Amazon and Flipkart, music recommendation in Spotify, video recommendations in YouTube, movie recommendations by Netflix, etc. For any ML enthusiast, it's a must know.
 thumbnail: content-based-recommender-systems.png
 comments: true
 ---
 # Contents
 {: #contents}

 * <a href="#Introduction"><font size="5">Introduction</font></a>
 * <a href="#Outline_of_the_Approach"><font size="5">Outline of the Approach</font></a>
 * <a href="#Item_Feature_Extraction"><font size="5">Item Feature Extraction</font></a>
+* <a href="#Recommendation"><font size="5">Recommedation</font></a>
 * <a href="#User_Modelling"><font size="5">User Modelling</font></a>
-* <a href="#Recommendation"><font size="5">Recommedation</font></a>
+* <a href="#Conclusion"><font size="5">Conclusion</font></a>

 ## Introduction
 {: #Introduction}